Ashley Valley Farmers Market (AVFM) Policies and Procedures

 Market Location and Time

-The market will be held every Saturday from 9am-1pm in the Library Commons area on approximately 225 East Main Street in Vernal, Utah.
+The market will be held every Saturday starting July 1st through September 30th from 9am-1pm in the Library Commons area on approximately 225 East Main Street in Vernal, Utah.
 Starting the first Saturday in July through the last Saturday in September.

 Market Sign Ups

-Vendors are able to purchase a season pass for a permanent stall at a 50% reduced price on or before March 25, 2019.
-Or, a 25% reduced price before May 28th, 2019.
-Vendors can only reserve stalls for specific dates only if they pre-pay for their market reservation.
-After 9am, all open spaces are up for grabs for that day.
+Vendors are able to purchase a booth space for a 30% reduced price from March 24, 2023 until April 30 2023 if they pay for 7 or more market dates.
+Vendors can only reserve booth spaces for specific market dates only if they pre-pay with a completed registration form.
+After 9am of a market date, all open spaces are up for grabs for that day.
 Fees are NON-Refundable except in extreme cases.

 All vendors must be set up and in place by 9am on market day.
 If you have an emergency and cannot attend the market, notification of market management is requested.
 You can do so by email or Facebook personal message.
 There are no refunds.